ultimate271/notes/sanderson/mistbornTFE06.02.md

 “Yes, my lord,” Tevidian said, bowing and backing away.

+#### The Lord Ruler question Vin of her father as it is revealed to be Tevidian in the room
 “Now,” the Lord Ruler said, turning to the Inquisitors.
 “What is it you wished to present?”